My Love, My Life (album)

 My Love, My Life is a compilation album released by Agnetha Fältskog, a former member of Swedish pop group ABBA, in 1996.
 The album is named after the ABBA song "My Love, My Life".

 The two-disc set primarily features Swedish-language songs recorded by Fältskog, but it also contains a few songs recorded in English, including some of her favourite ABBA songs, such as "My Love, My Life" and "The Winner Takes It All".
+Complementing this album is the 1998 compilation That's Me, which concentrates on Agnetha's English-language hits.